gitbits/git-shift/README.md

 Synopsis
 --------

-* git-shift - shifts dates of specified commits by a specified amount of time
+* git-shift - shifts timestamps of commits after the fact

 How to set up
 -------------